znsio/specmatic-documentation/documentation/backward_compatibility.md

 ## Troubleshooting

 1. **Command Not Recognized**:
-   - Verify Specimatic is properly configured for your current directory (either Docker or Node package or Python module or Jar file)
+   - Verify Specmatic is properly configured for your current directory (either Docker or Node package or Python module or Jar file)
    - Ensure you are using the latest version of Specmatic.

 2. **Unexpected Outcomes**: